nk327/HindsightMobile/README.md

 * Use Objectbox for RAG
 * Pass to LLM running locally using llamacpp

+# Installation
+1. `git clone --recursive git@github.com:cparish312/HindsightMobile.git`
+2. Open the Project in Android Studio
+3. Connect your Android Device
+4. Run the application using `Run` > `Run 'app'` or the play button in Android Studio

 # Settings
 * `Chat`: go to chat
 * `Ingest Screenshots`: runs a manual ingestion of screenshots